-After our previous trip to the Hochsauerland area, I promised to come back one day for more cycling and last week we made good on that promise.
+After our previous trip to the Hochsauerland area in 2014, I promised to come back one day for more cycling and last week we made good on that promise.

 Like last time, we rented a cottage in Medebach, which is in ‘High Sauerland District’, the area where the highest ‘mountains’ are located.

 And while these, or any other climb around here, will not make it onto my ‘been there, done that‘ list, they offer enough altimeter gains to help you finish a Strava climbing challenge in no time…

 Being a little cautious after my experience in the Vosges / Black Forrest in June, I decided to plot rides no longer than 100 kilometers.

 On average, each would have around 1,700 meters of elevation difference, which is not too much, provided those are spread evenly over the ride.